 The Shankly Hotel is proud to announce that we’re the first autism friendly hotel in Liverpool.

-As part of a city-wide initiative to become the UK’s first autism-friendly city, The Shankly Hotel and Signature Living have paired up with Autism Adventures and Autism Together.
+As part of a city-wide initiative to become the UK’s first autism-friendly city, The Shankly Hotel has paired up with Autism Adventures and Autism Together.
 We are now all behind the bid to make Liverpool autism-friendly.